-There are a multitude of fumes that could be inside your Oklahoma City home.
+There are a multitude of vapors that could be in your Oklahoma City home.
 Natural gas and fumes that derive from home fixtures, carpeting and paints.
-None of them are as threatening as carbon monoxide.
+Not one of them are as threatening as carbon monoxide.

 Why is Carbon Monoxide so Bad?